andrew867/LuxPower-Advanced/README.md

 # Fix your IP
 Most home routers don't give you a fixed IP so when the dongle gets a new IP (anything from every few hours to every few weeks) Once that happens the IP that is in HA changes.
 I HIGHLY recommend giving both the inverter a fixed IP AND Home Assistant.
-I would suggest doing this by doing a dhcp reservation, this is beyond what this project covers but MOST routers will be able to do this.
+I would suggest doing this by doing a DHCP reservation, this is beyond what this project covers but MOST routers will be able to do this.
 Google is going to be your friend on this.
 If it absolutely doesn't then you can assign an IP manually for both the dongle and HA.

 # 2 (or more inverters)
 Mark has helped write template sensors that will allow you to add 2 inverters together and make a single sensor which should help with 2 inverters.